Hello everyone! 🙂

 I did like the little romance going on between Allen Leech as Tom Branson (who I’ve seen in the TV series) and Tuppence Middleton as Lucy Smith, Lady Bagshaw’s maid.
 It was nice to see how the movie ended with Tom and Lucy dancing on the terrace whilst everyone else was dancing inside Harewood House.

 As I watched the film, I did notice many of the audience laughing away at some of the comedic moments, especially with Maggie Smith’s character.
 It did get emotional towards the end of the film between Maggie Smith’s Violet Crawley and Michelle Dockery’s Lady Mary, which I appreciate very much.

 The ‘Downton Abbey’ movie has been worth watching.
 I might not know much about the TV series, having only got into it recently.
-But hopefully after watching the movie, I’ll get into the TV series more.
-There is a lot to keep track of with characters and situations.
-But the film has been easy to get into. 🙂
+Hopefully after watching the movie, I’ll get into the TV series more.
+There is a lot to keep track of with characters and situations, but the film has been easy to get into. 🙂

 ‘Downton Abbey’ is well-made as a series and as a film with great costume drama and cast performances.
 I can tell how big a following it’s had with its fans.
 I’m not sure if the film is the beginning of something new.
 Perhaps a second film will be made after this one.
 If it happens, I won’t be surprised. 😀